Get MORE out of your summer in Nashville aboard the iconic Old Town Trolley and see the best first!

 Founded by Mike Curb in 1964, Curb Records is a major independent music label headquartered on Music Square East.
 The label’s hit recordings include songs by renowned artists like Roy Orbison, Tim McGraw, LeAnn Rimes and the Judds.
 In addition to restoring Columbia’s Historic Quonset Hut, Curb has been instrumental in establishing the Johnny Cash Museum.
 Curb’s work has been honored with a star on the Music City Walk of Fame.

 Leave the kids, kick back, and cruise through Music City enjoying scenic nighttime views and classic Nashville tunes.
 On this tour, you’ll not only be taken to popular points of interest, but talented guides will dazzle you with their musical talents and extensive historical knowledge of the city.
-During the tour, you’ll stop at a world-famous honky tonk and enjoy a drink with new friends.
-It’s a perfect choice for date night or a group outing and a definite must-do when in Nashville!
+The tour is a perfect choice for date night or a group outing and a definite must-do when in Nashville!

 Things to Do Nearby